 Physical Education classes are held for students in grades kindergarten through eight to instruct them in motor skills, as well as in the fundamentals of group games and sports.

 While students from other religious traditions are expected to fulfill the curriculum outcomes of the Religion program, St. John’s also fosters deep respect and understanding for other spiritual expressions.
 This, too, is in keeping with our adherence to Catholic tradition in which God can be experienced universally, through all people.
-It is this kind of reverence and respect that we strive to imbue in our students through the Religion curriculum at St. John’s School.
+It is this kind of reverence and respect that we strive to imbue in our students through the Religion curriculum at St. John the Baptist Catholic School.

-© 2016 St. John the Baptist School.
+© 2016-2020 St. John the Baptist Catholic School.
 All rights reserved.